dafny-lang/dafny/docs/ProofOptimization/ProofOptimization.md

 In the context of larger programs, you can enforce opacity even more strongly by using export sets.
 If you write lemmas declaring the key properties of each of your functions that are relevant for client code, you put those functions and lemmas in the `provides` clause of your module, and very little if anything in the `reveals` clause.
 If you do this, it's important that you provide lemmas covering all the important behavior of your module.
 But, if you do, then it becomes easier for developers to write client code that uses your module, and easier for Dafny to prove things about that client code.

-Making definitions opaque can be particularly important when they are a) recursive, or b) involve quantifiers.
+Making definitions opaque can be particularly important when they are recursive or involve quantifiers.
 Because of the considerations around quantifiers described earlier, hiding quantified formulas until they're needed can be very important for improving performance and reducing variability.

 ## Opaque specification clauses